 I found these large plastic drawers that had 6 storage drawers instead of the standard 4 for just £29.
 This appealed more as the more compartments – the better I could separate everything and make the system as simple as possible.
 Pop some handwritten address labels on the front of each drawer and there we have it!

 Show and tell

-It wasn’t just me that had to know how a SPC worked and what each part was for, it was essential my PAs and family members knew this too.
-So I printed out some of Carrie’s Suprapubic Catheter related blog posts that give an easy-to-understand overview of the basics.
+It wasn’t just me that had to know how an SPC worked and what each part was for, it was essential my PAs and family members knew this too.
+So I printed out some of Carrie’s Suprapubic Catheter-related blog posts that give an easy-to-understand overview of the basics.
 What is a Suprapubic Catheter?
 The names of each part and potential complications with catheter changes for example.
 Everybody seemed so much more comfortable with a print out that wasn’t all medical jargon!
-Thank you Carrie for the handy printables.
+Thank you, Carrie, for the handy printables.

-YouTube also have some videos of people showing how their SPC works and you can even find some surgical videos of how it’s installed (if you will).
+YouTube also has some videos of people showing how their SPC works and you can even find some surgical videos of how it’s installed (if you will).

 Check out this informative video 👇

 Preparation for the Op itself

 Like any operation, you want to make sure you’re going in at your best.
 So amping up self-care prior is should be the main priority.
 At the pre-op, you’re told to inform them prior if you feel you’re coming down with a cold/flu/virus or in my case, my arch enemies – a chest or water infection.
 If you don’t, you risk complications during the procedure, developing MRSA and/ hindering your recovery.
 So definitely;